 Udacity is the pioneer of the e-learning industry.
 You might not know it, But Udacity is the one who initiated it all, not Coursera or Udemy.
 After, I got to know about it.
-It hit me with a hint of amusement just like you.
-So, naturally wanted to try out Udacity and see how it works and what unique things it has to offer.
+It hit me with a hint of amusement, just like you.
+I naturally wanted to try out Udacity and see how it works and what unique things it offers.

-While I was looking about Udacity came across the founders’ unique reason to name the platform Udacity.
+While looking at Udacity came across the founders’ unique reason for naming the platform Udacity.
 It was derived from the founder’s experience, struggle, and chances of bravery against their high-risk gamble.
-But, I wasn’t convinced up until.
-Though the name Udacity sounds quite unique and the story of it makes it a meaningful way to communicate your idea with the audience.

-Still, I was wondering how different a learning platform could possibly be in respect to the other platforms.
+Still, I wondered how different a learning platform could be concerning the other platforms.
 So, I took up a course on Udacity.

-Then, I realized why Udacity is still an impactful and relevant platform.
-Despite, being in a competitive environment.
+Then, I realized why Udacity is still an impactful and relevant platform despite being competitive.

 Udacity Review: In A Nutshell